AxonIQ/reference-guide/axon-framework/axon-framework-commands/infrastructure.md

 {% endtab %}
 {% endtabs %}

-Of course a custom implementation of the `RoutingStrategy` can also be provided when necessary When we need to deviate from the default `AnnotationRoutingStrategy`, we should configure it like so:
+Of course, a custom implementation of the `RoutingStrategy` can also be provided when necessary.
+When we need to deviate from the default `AnnotationRoutingStrategy`, we should configure it like so:

 {% tabs %}